List of Once Upon a Time characters: Henry Mills

-Henry Daniel Mills (seasons 1–7), portrayed by Jared S. Gilmore and Andrew J. West, is the biological son of Emma Swan and Neal Cassidy, and adopted son of Regina Mills.
-Via his extended family tree, he is also the step-son of Killian Jones, the older half-brother of Hope, husband of Ella, father of Lucy, nephew of Prince Neal Nolan, Gideon and Zelena, grandson of Snow White, Prince David, Cora Mills, Prince Henry, Rumplestiltskin and Milah, step-grandson of Belle, and great-grandson of King Leopold, Queen Eva,Regina, King Xavier, Ruth, Robert, Malcolm / Peter Pan, and Fiona / Black Fairy.
+Henry Daniel Mills (seasons 1–7), portrayed by Jared S. Gilmore and Andrew J. West (season 7), is the biological son of Emma Swan and Neal Cassidy, and adopted son of Regina Mills.
+Via his extended family tree, he is also the step-son of Killian Jones, the older half-brother of Hope, husband of Ella, father of Lucy, nephew of Prince Neal Nolan, Gideon and Zelena, grandson of Snow White, Prince David, Cora Mills, Prince Henry, Rumplestiltskin and Milah, step-grandson of Belle, and great-grandson of King Leopold, Queen Eva, Regina, King Xavier, Ruth, Robert, Malcolm / Peter Pan, and Fiona / Black Fairy.
 As a child, he is given up for adoption by his birth mother Emma, and adopted a few weeks later by Regina, mayor of Storybrooke.
 Ten years later, he brings Emma to Storybrooke as he believes the town inhabitants are fairy tale characters cursed by Regina.
 Emma's true love for him breaks the curse and he is reunited with his family.
 He is later abducted by his own great-grandfather, Peter Pan, to Neverland because his own special heart would give immortality to Pan himself.
 He is later chosen as the new Author.
 After his high school graduation, Henry decides to find his own story in another realm and writes a new Once Upon a Time book.
 Eventually reaching New Fairy Tale Land, he falls in love with Ella and becomes the father to Lucy.
 After a new curse is cast, Henry ends up in Hyperion Heights, separated from his wife and daughter, unable to remember who they are.
 Once he breaks the curse via motherly love for Regina he is reunited with his family.
 After Regina merges all the realms, he attends her coronation with his family.